Toenail fungus is a really nasty condition.

 Soaking your feet in vinegar is a pretty easy process.
 You can do almost at any time, while you're at home.
 It doesn't require long preparation, and you should be able to do other things while soaking.

 - Start by buying a bottle of vinegar.
-If you wish to commit to toenail fungus vinegar treatment, you might as well but several bottles as it might take some time to eliminate fungus completely.
+If you wish to commit to this natural toenail fungus treatment, you might as well but several bottles as it might take some time to eliminate fungus completely.
 It doesn't matter which brand you're using.
 The only that you need to pay attention to is its pH level – it should be around 2 or 3

 - Buy a bowl or a vessel that will be used specifically for this purpose.
 We suggest that you discard when treatment is over.
 Add one part vinegar and one part water.
 The proportion should be 50% to 50%, but it doesn't matter if you overdo it a bit.